Submitted by Yvonne Savio

 1500 North College Avenue

-Sunday, 5/7, -9:30am.
+Sunday, 10/1, 8-9:30am.
 Free Beginner's Bird Walk.
 Take a leisurely walk through the garden and spot the numerous bird species that migrate through the region.
+Wear comfortable walking shoes and bring binoculars if you have them; limited loaner binoculars may be available during the walk.
 Sponsored by the Pomona Valley Audubon Society.
-To register, please go to http://www.rsabg.org/bird-walks .
+To register, please go to http://www.rsabg.org/bird-walks

 San Diego Botanic Garden